Before

 What really inspired this is watching other busy moms—especially my sister-in-law.
 She works full-time, has four kids in sports, and like so many moms, is trying to juggle everything: cooking, cleaning, working, exercising, drinking enough water, getting enough sleep… it’s a lot.
 I enjoy this part of life, so this is my way of helping lighten that load for others.

 One thing I’ve learned along the way is that I don’t have to give up the food I love.
 I still cook meals my whole family enjoys—we all sit down and eat the same dinner.
 I just make small tweaks: higher protein, higher fibre, lower calories, and better portion control.
-I’ll usually add extra veggies or a salad to my plate, but I’m not making separate meals.
+I’ll usually add extra veggies or a salad to my plate.

 I also follow a lot of fitness influencers and coaches, and while their meals often look great, they’re not always realistic for a family—especially with young kids.
-A lot of the ingredients aren’t even available in Canada.
-So everything I share is practical: meals your kids will actually eat, using ingredients you can actually find here.
+A lot of the products aren’t even available in Canada.
+So everything I share is practical: meals your kids will actually eat, using ingredients/products you can actually find here.

-If you want to see what this actually looks like day-to-day, check out my TikTok and Instagram where I share real videos of me cooking these meals for my family.
-I’ll also share tips on tracking macros, portion control, and simple ways to make meals higher in protein and fibre without overcomplicating things.
+If you want to see what this actually looks like day-to-day, check out my TikTok, Instagram or Facebook where I share real videos of me cooking these meals for my family.

 This isn’t about perfection—it’s about making real life a little easier, a little healthier, and still enjoyable.